Aimé Jacquet: Playing career

-Football management
+Scouted by Saint-Étienne, he joined Les Verts in 1960.
+One of the most successful clubs of the time, Saint-Étienne, won an impressive five league titles and three French Cups in his 11 years with the club.
+He also played for the French national team, playing two games in 1968.
+In 1973, he left Saint-Étienne for regional rivals Olympique Lyonnais, where he ended his career as a player.

+Managerial career

-Jacquet worked as a manager for clubs around France and gained an impressive list of accolades for Bordeaux during the 1980s, leading them to three league titles, two French Cups, two European semi-finals and one-quarter-final.
+Jacquet pursued a solid managerial career for several clubs in France and gained an impressive list of accolades, most notably for Bordeaux during the 1980s, leading them to three league titles, two French Cups, two European semi-finals and one-quarter-final.
 Dismissed by President Claude Bez in 1989, he left Bordeaux to hone his managerial skills with more modest teams like Montpellier, and Nancy.

 In 1991, he accepted a position with the National Technical Department (DTN, Direction Technique Nationale).

 In 1992, he was appointed the assistant to then national team manager Gérard Houllier.

+France national team

-After the France national team was knocked out of qualifying for the 1994 FIFA World Cup by Israel and Bulgaria, Jacquet was made the manager of the national team, but only provisionally.
+After the France national team was knocked out of qualifying for the 1994 FIFA World Cup, finishing third of the group behind Sweden and Bulgaria, Jacquet was made the manager of the national team, but only provisionally.
 After a promising series of friendly matches including a victory over Italy, his provisional status was upgraded to permanent.

 Jacquet initially selected Eric Cantona as captain and made him the team's playmaker.
-Cantona had successfully restarted his career in the FA Premier League and was playing some of the best football of his career, but he kicked a Crystal Palace fan in January 1995, which earned him a year-long suspension from all international matches.
+Cantona was successfully establishing his career in the FA Premier League and was playing some of the best football of his career, but notoriously kicked a Crystal Palace fan in January 1995, which earned him a year-long suspension from all international matches.

 As Cantona was the key playmaker, Jacquet was forced to make major changes to the team in the wake of his suspension.
 Jacquet revamped the squad with some new blood and built it around Zinedine Zidane and other younger players while dropping Cantona, Jean-Pierre Papin, and David Ginola.
 Jacquet succeeded in helping France qualify for the Euro 96.

 Making it all the way to the semi-finals, Les Bleus managed to show they could survive without veterans such as Papin, Cantona, or Ginola.
-Jacquet himself stated that the team had done well without Cantona, and that he wanted to keep faith with the players who had taken them so far.
+Jacquet himself stated that the team had done well without Cantona, and that he wanted to keep faith with the players who had taken them this far.